Sparse Continuation-Based Eigenvalue Tracking for Power System DDAEs: Introduction

 \subsection{Motivation}

-Time delays, arising from the growing volume of data processing and communication in inverter-dominated grids, are an increasingly important factor influencing power system dynamics.
+\IEEEPARstart{T}{ime} delays, arising from the growing volume of data processing and communication in inverter-dominated grids, are an increasingly important factor influencing power system dynamics.
 In particular, when present in closed-loop control settings, time delays can weaken damping and reduce the system's stability margin \cite{liu2018stability, zografopoulos2023distributed, concepcion2017effects, stahlhut2008latency,tzounas2021damping}.
 These effects can be readily assessed using \ac{sssa}, where eigenvalue analysis plays a central role \cite{book:eigenvalue}.
-However, when delays are present, eigenvalue computations and tracking become significantly more complex, particularly in large-scale systems.
+However, when delays are present, eigenvalue computations and tracking become more involved, particularly in large-scale systems.
 This paper focuses on continuation-based methods for tracking eigenvalues in power system models with time delays.